lperamo/otra/doc/configuration/serverConfiguration/php.md

 #### PHP requirements

-You also need to activate some libraries as :
+You also need to activate the library `inotify`.

-- mbstring
-- inotify

 `Inotify` is a PECL extension that will allow OTRA to create file watchers.
 To install `inotify`, you will need `PEAR` and some development dependencies like `phpsize` (`phpize`) :